 - Outpatient Oncology Clinic

 - Ambulatory Care (once a week for 6 months)

 Clinical Staff Pharmacist Coverage

 Each resident is expected to complete a project that contributes to improvement in patient care and/or the medication-use system.
 The resident must identify a change needed to improve patient care and/or the medication-use system, develop a plan for improvement, implement the plan, and evaluate the outcomes.
 Depending on the nature of the project, the resident may be required to complete an IRB submission.
-The resident is required to present the project at the Wisconsin Pharmacy Residency Conference.
+The resident is required to present a project poster at the ASHP Midyear meeting in December and a formal presentation about the project at the Wisconsin Pharmacy Residency Conference in April.
 Each project will have a preceptor advisor.